v-hearya/skype-docs/Skype/Trusted-Application-API/samples/AzureWebSamples/readme.md

 - **AudioVideoIVRSample** - This sample enables PSTN incoming IVR with DTMF recognition, play audio prompts, stop the audio prompts.

 - **CallTransferSample** - This sample Enables PSTN incoming call with audio prompt and transfer the call  to a SIP user URI
+<a name="Prerequsite"></a>
 ## Prerequisite

 1. **Aquire the service phone number**

-    You are required to aquire a service phone number that will be assigned to the application's trusted endpoint in the upcoming section.
-Please complete the steps mentioned in [Acquire the service phone number](TODO) section before proceeding.
+    You are required to aquire the service phone number that will be assigned to the application's trusted endpoint in the upcoming section.
+Please complete the steps mentioned in [Acquire the service phone number](../../docs/AquireServiceNumber.md) section before proceeding.

 2. **Clone samples and Restore the NuGet Packages**
 3. **Deploy the samples to Azure App Service**